dotnet/AspNetCore.Docs/aspnetcore/hosting/windows-service.md

   ![Console window create and start example](windows-service/_static/create-start.png)

-  When these commands finish, you can browse to same path as when you run as a console app (by default, `http://localhost:5000`)
+  When these commands finish, you can browse to the same path as when you run as a console app (by default, `http://localhost:5000`)

   ![Running in a service](windows-service/_static/running-in-service.png)